EI2030/Low-power-E-Paper-OS/Hyperlinks and Scratchpad.md

 from:
 https://efficient.computer/blog/efficient-computer-raises-16m-to-solve-computings-energy-problem

-The takeaway is that while there are a lot of new architectures out there, one not need to rely on post-Von Newmann architecture for everything if efficiency improvements allow for it, using conventional CMOS.
+The takeaway is that while there are a lot of new architectures out there, one not need to rely on post-Von Neumann architecture for everything if efficiency improvements allow for it, using conventional CMOS.
 Waiting 10 years to ship a project is sometimes less impactful than optimizing an old architecture to deliver improved gains.
 Similar to how DUV operates at 193nm

 https://www.newport.com/n/deep-uv-photolithography